roman-milk/roman-milk.github.io/tempted-by-tanlines.md

+===

- ****** Tempted by Tanlines ****** bygeronimo_appleby© My mother groans and judders, breath coming out as a sob.
+My mother groans and judders, breath coming out as a sob.
 She lifts up her head and pulls me in for a kiss.
 Our lips touch and our tongues slide together, my cock buried deep as I pour the love into her body.

  My eyes close and I wallow in the depravity of squirting my seed deep into my mother.
 It goes on and on and on.
 I groan and writhe and keep yanking away 'til I'm dry.
 I open my eyes when I'm sated.
 I'm on top of my bed, covered in cum and gasping for breath, heart pounding away.